-- (3) A person who owns, controls or operates a physical recreational facility in Metropolitan Melbourne may operate that facility for the purpose of physical recreation or community sport by members of the public if: - (a) the members of the public are not permitted in any indoor space at the facility, except to access indoor toilets or to pass through the indoor space solely for the purpose of accessing an outdoor space; and the number of members of the public permitted in any indoor space or outdoor space at any one time is limited to the Density Quotient; and - (b) subject to subclause (4), the total number of members of the public at the facility at any time (excluding infants under one year of age) does not exceed 100; and - (c) the number of members of the public in a group at any one time is limited to 10 (with infants under one year old not counting towards this limit); and - (d) subject to subclause (5), only training activities are permitted at a facility and no competition activities are to be conducted; and - (e) all members of the public participating in training for community sports are from a single sports team; and - (f) the number of people present to conduct physical recreation or community sport is limited at all times to the minimum number required for that purpose; and

-Note: persons required to facilitate the activity at the physical recreation facility may include teachers, instructors, trainers, coaches and umpires, as well as carers, parents and guardians attending to support participation of a child or a person with disability, are permitted to attend the facility.
-General spectators are not permitted.

-(g) any shared equipment is cleaned between users.
+- (3) A person who owns, controls or operates a physical recreational facility in Metropolitan Melbourne may operate that facility for the purpose of physical recreation or community sport by members of the public if: - (a) the members of the public are not permitted in any indoor space at the facility, except to access indoor toilets or to pass through the indoor space solely for the purpose of accessing an outdoor space; and - (b) the number of members of the public permitted in any indoor space or outdoor space at any one time is limited to the Density Quotient; and - (c) subject to subclause (4), the total number of members of the public at the facility at any time (excluding infants under one year of age) does not exceed 100; and - (d) the number of members of the public in a group at any one time is limited to 10 (with infants under one year old not counting towards this limit); and - (e) subject to subclause (5), only training activities are permitted at a facility and no competition activities are to be conducted; and - (f) all members of the public participating in training for community sports are from a single sports team; and - (g) the number of people present to conduct physical recreation or community sport is limited at all times to the minimum number required for that purpose; and Note: persons required to facilitate the activity at the physical recreation facility may include teachers, instructors, trainers, coaches and umpires, as well as carers, parents and guardians attending to support participation of a child or a person with disability, are permitted to attend the facility.
+General spectators are not permitted. - (h) any shared equipment is cleaned between users; and - (i) in relation to community sport only, it does not involve a participant who either ordinarily resides in Metropolitan Melbourne and has travelled more than 25 kilometres from their ordinary place of residence or whose ordinary place of residence is in Regional Victoria, unless that person is engaging in work to facilitate the community sport.